Maximum-Likelihood Quantum State Tomography by Soft-Bayes: Introduction

-A classical approach to quantum state tomography is to approximate the problem as a linear/trace regression problem, and compute the corresponding (possibly regularized) least-squares estimate or directly minimize the expected square loss \cite{Flammia2012,Gross2010,Opatrny1997,Yang2020,Youssry2019}.
-For this formulation, Youssry et al. proved the convergence of stochastic entropic mirror descent \cite{Youssry2019}.
-Whereas stochastic entropic mirror descent studied by Youssry et al. is also a randomized online algorithm, we notice that the setup in \cite{Youssry2019} is not maximum-likelihood estimation.
-Yang et al. showed that several standard online learning algorithms are no-regret for the corresponding online linear/trace regression problem \cite{Yang2020}.
+A textbook approach to quantum state tomography is to approximate the problem as a trace regression problem \cite{Nielsen2010} and compute the corresponding least-squares estimate or directly minimize the expected square loss, sometimes with regularization \cite{Opatrny1997, Gross2010, Flammia2012, Youssry2019, Yang2020}.
+Since minimizing the square loss is arguably the most standard problem in optimization and machine learning, many existing algorithms apply. \citet{Youssry2019} proved the convergence of stochastic entropic mirror descent. \citet{Yang2020} showed that several standard online learning algorithms are no-regret for the corresponding online trace regression problem.
+Notice that both papers do not consider the ML formulation.

+Quantum state tomography schemes optimal or nearly optimal in sample complexity are known \cite{ODonnell2016,Haah2017,Kueng2017,Guta2020}.
+The optimal schemes require entangled measurements, challenging to implement \cite{ODonnell2016,Haah2017}.
+If only incoherent measurements (as in the ML QST scheme considered in this paper) are allowed, the scheme by Kueng et al. \cite{Kueng2017} is optimal \cite{Chen2022}; nevertheless, the scheme is still challenging to implement \cite[p.
+97]{Kueng2017}.
+The scheme proposed by Gu\c{t}\v{a} et al. \cite{Guta2020} is nearly optimal, but the numerical result in \cite[Figure 1]{Guta2020} shows that the ML approach achieves a smaller estimation error empirically. \looseness=-1

-A problem closely related to quantum state tomography is shadow tomography, in which one is not interested in recovering the quantum state but estimating the probability distribution of its measurement outcome \cite{Aaronson2020}.
-Aaronson et al. showed shadow tomography can be done in an online fashion, via follow the regularized leader with the von Neumann entropy \cite{Aaronson2018}.
-We notice that shadow tomography is fundamentally different from quantum state tomography; indeed, Aaronson showed shadow tomography is strictly easier than state tomography \cite{Aaronson2020}.
+A problem closely related to quantum state tomography is shadow tomography, in which one is not interested in recovering the quantum state but estimating the probability distributions of its measurement outcomes \cite{Aaronson2020}.
+Aaronson et al. showed that shadow tomography can be done in an online fashion, via follow the regularized leader with the von Neumann entropy \cite{Aaronson2018}.
+We emphasize that shadow tomography is fundamentally different from quantum state tomography.
+Indeed, Aaronson showed shadow tomography is strictly easier than state tomography, in the sense that the former requires much less samples than the latter \cite{Aaronson2020}.
+Another closely related problem is the quantum version of individual sequence prediction considered by \citet{Koolen2011}.
+The loss function studied in \cite{Koolen2011} is the trace-log loss, instead of the log-trace loss we consider, as discussed in Section 4 of their paper. \looseness=-1

+Our algorithm is developed via ``quantumizing'' an online portfolio selection algorithm.
+Online portfolio selection is a classic online learning problem.
+It is known that the optimal regret of online portfolio selection is \( O ( D \log T ) \), where \( D \) denotes the ambient dimension and \( T \) denotes the number of rounds, and is achieved by Universal Portfolio Selection (UPS) \cite{Cover1991, Cover1996}.
+However, UPS is computationally too expensive to be practical \cite{Kalai2002}.
+There are several algorithms that try to balance between the regret and computational complexity, but none of them is optimal in both aspects \cite{Luo2018, vanErven2020}.
+Soft-Bayes strikes a balance with a $O ( D )$ per-round time complexity and $O ( \sqrt{ T D \log D } )$ regret. \looseness=-1